Sprung (video game): Plot

 Becky and Brett's narratives establish them as having been friends since childhood.
 They go on a trip to a ski resort as an attempt to find love, have fun, and seek new work opportunities.
 Brett is torn between his long-standing crush on Becky and desire to explore his options and play the field.
 Brett tries to navigate love on the mountain with a zany cast of eligible bachelorettes while helping his close friends Danny and Lucas with their own mischief.
 Along the way, he has to deal with Elliot and Conor, two pretentious men who are richer, more charming, and more famous than him.
 Brett's story culminates with a competition with Conor where the prize is the chance to take one of three girls on a dream vacation.

 In Becky's story, she uses the vacation as an escape from her recent ex-boyfriend Sean only to have him arrive at the same time.
 Her story gives the player the option of a split path in the careers of waitressing or modeling, which results in different scenes becoming available.
 Becky's story involves maintaining her relationships with her childhood friends - the promiscuous Kiki and the geeky Erica, among new friends that can help or hinder her situation based on their motives.
 The player also guides Becky in advancing her career path, finding love while on the mountain, and getting revenge on her ex-boyfriend.

 Critical reception

 Sprung received "generally unfavorable reviews" according to video game review aggregator Metacritic.
 Praise was given for the game's comedic writing, with Nintendo World Report calling the game "bizarrely fun" and writing "only someone who hates comedy could dislike this game."
 The Sydney Morning Herald called it "always entertaining and occasionally hilarious."
 Sprungs subject matter was also applauded by critics, with GameSpot calling it a "bold move", praising the developers for a "willingness to tread some risqué ground which most games tend to sidestep."
+DS Central noted that Sprung "takes extremely adult themes and moulds them into a light hearted, thoroughly fantastic mess."
 IGN described the game as pushing "the limits of the Teen rating" and highlighted the "hint at homosexual and bisexual encounters in several of the game's dating missions."